dizhaky/ZepCloud/apps/azure-rag-setup/DELEGATED_AUTH_COMPLETE.md

-# 🎉 M365 Delegated Authentication Implementation Complete!
+# 🎉 M365 Delegated Authentication Implementation Complete

 ## ✅ What Was Implemented

 I've successfully implemented a **delegated permissions** approach for M365 integration that bypasses the service principal permission issues we encountered.

-### Key Changes:
+### Key Changes

 1. **New Azure AD App Created**